 We start with a known or true network (which could also be regarded as the population network), compute centrality (referred to as "true centrality"), distort or sample from the network to generate the observed network, compute centrality on the observed network (called the "observed centrality"), and then compare the true and observed centrality measures.

 To construct the true networks, we used random networks of varying sizes and densities generated by the method of Erdos and Renyi (1959).
 Networks of size 10, 25, 50, and 100 nodes were generated.
-For each size, networks of the following densities were constructed: 1%, 2%, 5%, 10%, 30%, 50%, 70%, and 90%.
+For each size, networks of the following densities were constructed: 1, 2, 5, 10, 30, 50, 70, and 90%.

 For each network, exactly one of four types of error was introduced in order to construct the observed network: node removal, node addition, edge removal, and edge addition.
 Node removal refers to the extraction of a certain proportion of existing nodes, selected at random.
 Node addition refers to the insertion of a certain proportion of extra nodes into the network.
 Whenever a node was added, ties were also randomly added from the node to other nodes in the network.
-The degree of the new node was chosen by randomly selecting an existing node and adopting its degree.
-Edge removal refers to dropping a given proportion of edges, selected at random.
-Edge addition refers to the addition of ties not present in the true network, simulating measurement error in which ties are erroneously recorded between nodes that in truth are not tied.
-The following proportions of error were introduced across all four kinds of error: 0%, 1%, 5%, 10%, 25%, and 50%.
+The degree of the new node was chosen by randomly selecting an existing node and adopting its degree.1 Edge removal refers to the addition of ties not present in the true network, simulating measurement error in which ties are erroneously recorded between nodes that in truth are not tied.
+The following proportions of error were introduced across all four kinds of error: 0, 1, 5, 10, 25, and 50%.2

 Both the node-removal and edge-removal cases can be thought of as forms of sampling from the network, since what remains after removal is a random sample of the network.
 However, we note that this kind of sampling is different from the kind of sampling found in ego-network analysis, in which all ties of a given type connected to a sampled node are collected, including ties to nodes not in the sample.
-For measuring degree centrality and possibly betweenness centrality (Everett & Borgatti, 2004), this ego-net form of sampling would be expected to yield more accurate centrality estimates than the kind of sampling we are doing here.
+For measuring degree centrality and possibly betweenness centrality (Everett and Borgatti, 2005), this ego-net form of sampling would be expected to yield more accurate centrality estimates than the kind of sampling we are doing here.